danglam88/buy-01/README.md

    + Response: itemIds as a list of strings

-- PUT `/order/{id}` - Cancel an order or confirm an order (with at lease one order item confirmed) as a logged-in client who owns that order (accessible by a client only)
+- PUT `/order/{id}` - Cancel an order as a logged-in client who owns that order (accessible by a client only)

    + Request: